 Embrace your surroundings.
 Draw on the ocean’s natural beauty to accessorize your reception.
 Drape lightweight fabric over the tables to soften and add texture.
 Collect seashells with your maids or fiancé the week before to scatter across the surface and secure name cards in place.

 Layer old and new.
 Antique pieces tell a story, but new ones add a modern twist.
-Scour thrift shops for unique finds, like candlesticks, textiles, and servingware.
+Scour thrift shops for unique finds, like candlesticks, textiles, and serving ware.
 Mix vases in contemporary hues or lanterns in clean lines to add a fresh touch.
+You could even go as far as buying antique furniture from sites like antiques world if you’re looking to go all out with this bohemian theme.

 Flowers, flowers everywhere.
 Go beyond centerpieces: add floral touches to the walls or suspend them from the ceiling.
 We love the juxtaposition of bright, untamed florals and industrial mediums like brick or concrete.
 Recruit your bridesmaids or husband-to-be to help make a hanging macramé (as seen in the photo), following the tutorial from Free People.